Tommy-B-Git/node-guess-who/README.md

 ### Goal/Objective

-To create and deploy a GOFAI (Good old fashioned AI) that can play against a human.
+To create and deploy a GOFAI (Good old fashioned AI) that can play against a human in the setting of a digital guessing game.